In this article

 Best exfoliator for cystic acne

-If you’re dealing with chest or back breakouts and would prefer to use a physical exfoliant to help unclog pores and keep your skin feeling smooth, Dove’s Gentle Exfoliating Wash is a great option, according to Garshick, because “it helps to clean out the pores, while still being gentle on the skin.”
-Dove’s body wash relies on exfoliating beads — which can sometimes be too rough to use on your face — to buff away dead body skin.
-Regularly exfoliating can also help to improve skin tone and reduce the appearances of dark marks and scars over time.
+In case you can’t tolerate actives, or prefer to use a physical exfoliant to help unclog pores and keep your skin feeling smooth, Dove’s Gentle Exfoliating Wash is a great option, according to Garshick, because “it helps to clean out the pores while still being gentle on the skin.”
+Dove’s bodywash relies on exfoliating beads — which can sometimes be too rough to use on your face — to buff away dead body skin.
+Regular exfoliation can also improve skin tone and reduce the appearances of dark marks and scars over time.

 Best body spray for cystic acne

-Garshick also loves this salicylic-acid acne spray, which she says is great for getting hard to reach, breakout-prone places, such as the back, chest, and shoulders.
+Garshick loves this salicylic-acid acne body spray, which she says is great for getting hard-to-reach, breakout-prone places, such as the back, chest, and shoulders.
 “The salicylic acid helps to unclog the pores and eliminate dead skin cells, leaving the skin looking clear,” he explains.
-While you can use it anytime, he says it’s particularly great to use post-workout at the gym.
+While you can use it anytime, he says it’s particularly great to use post-workout.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.